Sourcing Smart Home Devices for Saudi Arabia: A China Buyer's Guide

 6. Gateways and hubs

 Multi-mode gateways (Zigbee + BLE + Matter), wired PoE gateways, control-panel screens, edge hubs, Matter bridges.
 KSA risk: confirm whether the system supports local control and a regional server — Gulf buyers increasingly ask, and cloud-only devices depending on a far server give poor latency.
+Also evaluate whether the project needs smart thermostats integrated into the same hub ecosystem.

 7. Cameras and security